 I went Christmas Caroling once.
-I was flipping through our church bulletin one Sunday and the church-wide Christmas Caroling sign-up caught my eye.
+I was flipping through our church bulletin when the church-wide Christmas Caroling sign-up caught my eye.
 Taking advice from Will Ferrell as a large elf, I decided to spread some Christmas cheer by singing loud for all to hear.
-Plus I am sucker for a good rhyme.
+Plus, I am sucker for a good rhyme.
 My church went all out too.
 We had a horse drawn carriage, sleigh bells, sheet music, and even snow (okay, they had no control over that, but it was there).
 In the bitter cold, we were off!
 Horses pulling us through the town.

 Silent night // Holy night // All is calm

 There is nothing silent about the birth of a baby without an epidural surrounded by animals.

 A new born king to see, Pa rum pum pum pum

 Why on earth did the little drummer boy think it was a good idea to go and play a snare drum for a newborn?
 Just imagine everyone getting settled then a drummer shows up and just starts making a ruckus.